What Are the Best Medicare Plans for Cancer Patients?

 If you have a low income: Medicare and Medicaid dual enrollment

-If your finances are tight, you may qualify for dual enrollment in Medicare and Medicaid.
+If you earn a low income, you may qualify for dual enrollment in Medicare and Medicaid.

 When facing the high cost of cancer treatment, enrolling in both Medicaid and Medicare can reduce or eliminate your costs for medical care, prescriptions and insurance.